ibm-cloud-docs/CDN/how-to-https.md

 # Completing Domain Control Validation for HTTPS with DV SAN
 {: #completing-domain-control-validation-for-https-with-dv-san}

-The following diagram outlines the various states your CDN will enter from the time it is created, until it gets to running status.
+The following diagram outlines the various states your CDN enters from the time it is created until it gets to running status.

   ![SAN state diagram](images/state-diagram-san.png)